uryelah/from-the-depths/README.md

 Click and hold while moving your cursor, for less time, to carry a human around.

-Avoid human projectiles or carry a dumb humans to use as your shield, good for a maximum of two shots.
+Avoid human projectiles or carry a dumb human to use as your shield, good for a maximum of two shots.

 Avoid the submarine ray attacks.